Skip to main content

 Treatment: Remember that everyone is Pope.
 Including the people you think are doing it wrong.
 Especially them.

+The irony is not lost on us that this book exists.
+But there's a difference between “here are some ideas” and “here is the one true way to chaos correctly.”
 If you've written something that reads like dogma, even dogma about how there should be no dogma, you've missed the point.

 Diagnosis: You've intellectualized chaos to the point where it's no longer chaotic.
 You've created structure around anti-structure.
 You've made rules about having no rules.